rishikesh-272/Blinkit-Sales-Analysis-Dashboard/README.md

 ---

 ## 🎯 Business Requirements
-The analysis focuses on the following KPIs and breakdowns:
+To conduct a comprehensive analysis of Blinkit's sales performance, customer satisfaction, and inventory distribution to identify key insights and opportunities for optimization using various KPIs and visualizations in Power BI.

 ### Key KPIs
 - **Total Sales** → Overall revenue generated